ggordham/ora-presentations/tune-tips-UTOUG/README.md

-# tune-tips-TPA
+# tune-tips-UTOUG
-Scripts from the Tampa Performance Technology Day with 23c - Jan 18, 2023 Tampa FL
+Scripts from the Utah Oracle User Group (UTOUG) Training Days 2023, 3/7/2023 at 10:30 AM - 11:30 AM MST

 These scripts are mostly based on examples from the Oracle example github repository: https://github.com/oracle/oracle-db-examples